sagemath/trac_to_gh/Issue 9804.md

 ```

 When I rewrote the notebook I forgot to change this appropriately.
 I'm not sure exactly what the right fix is, but it is to somehow replace '../../data/' by the data
 directory (which is defined by the variable DATA in the notebook).

+---
+Apply [attachment:trac_9805.patch] to devel/sage (it is a workaround)

 Issue created by migration from https://trac.sagemath.org/ticket/9805